 - Street drugs that are inhaled, called “poppers” (amyl nitrate, butyl nitrate or nitrite)

-Ask your healthcare provider or pharmacist if you are not sure if you take a nitrate medicine.
+Ask your healthcare provider or pharmacist if you are not sure if you take a nitrate or guanylate cyclase stimulator medicine.

 - take any medicines called nitrates.

 - use recreational drugs called “poppers” like amyl nitrate, butyl nitrate or nitrite.

 - take any medicines called guanylate cyclase stimulators

 - are allergic to tadalafil or any other ingredient in ADCIRCA.
 See “What are the ingredients in ADCIRCA?” at the end of this leaflet.

 What should I tell my healthcare provider before taking ADCIRCA?